Mean Variance Optimization in Excel (With Easy Steps)

 Read More: Schedule Optimization in Excel

 • The calculation of standard deviation or variance for risk is only valid for normally distributed returns.
-It is mostly true for traditional stocks, bonds and derivatives.
+This is mostly true for traditional stocks, bonds, and derivatives.

-• The assumption of the theory refers that investors will not alter their asset distribution after the mean variance optimization.
+• The theory assumes that investors will not alter their asset distribution after the mean variance optimization.

 Related Articles